Two A4 modular symmetries for Tri-Maximal 2 mixing: Models with two modular A4 symmetries

 \section{Models with two modular \texorpdfstring{$A_4$}{A4} symmetries}

 Models that consider the symmetry breaking from multiple modular symmetries groups to a single symmetry group at low energy have already been constructed using $S_4$ symmetry groups in order to obtain TM1 mixing \cite{deMedeirosVarzielas:2019cyj,King:2019vhv}.
-In this section, we construct two models that consider two $A_4$ modular symmetries in order to obtain TM2 mixing, using different weights for the fields and modular forms in each model.
+In this section, we construct a model that considers two $A_4$ modular symmetries in order to obtain TM2 mixing.
 Although the current experimental evidence excludes TBM mixing, TM2 remains a viable and appealing scheme for lepton mixing.
 At high energies, the model is based in two modular symmetries, $A_4^l$ and $A_4^{\nu}$, with modulus fields denoted by $\tau_l$ and $\tau_{\nu}$, respectively.
-After the modulus fields acquire different VEVs, different mass textures are realised in the charged lepton and neutrino sectors.
+After the modulus fields acquire different VEV's, different mass textures are realised in the charged lepton and neutrino sectors.